Secret sharing: t belonging to any desired subset of {1, 2, ..., n}

 For example, imagine that the board of directors of a company would like to protect their secret formula.
 The president of the company should be able to access the formula when needed, but in an emergency any 3 of the 12 board members would be able to unlock the secret formula together.
 One of the ways this can be accomplished is by a secret-sharing scheme with t = 3 and n = 15, where 3 shares are given to the president, and one share is given to each board member.

 Efficient secret sharing

 The trivial approach quickly becomes impractical as the number of subsets increases, for example when revealing a secret to any 50 of 100 players, which would require $\binom{100}{50} \approx 1.009\times 10^{29}$ schemes to be created and each player to maintain $\binom{99}{49} \approx 5.04\times 10^{28}$ distinct sets of shares for each scheme.
 In the worst case, the increase is exponential.
 This has led to the search for schemes that allow secrets to be shared efficiently with a threshold of players.

+Ramp schemes

+A ramp secret sharing scheme is a secret-sharing scheme with two thresholds: groups below the lower threshold learn no information about the secret, groups at or above the upper threshold can reconstruct it, and intermediate-size groups may obtain partial information.
+This relaxation can reduce the size of shares.
+Hirosuke Yamamoto's (k, L, n) threshold scheme is an early information-theoretic formulation of this trade-off.